 County Commissioners, by law, must be bonded with an amount not less than $20,000 nor more than $200,000.

 Eldon A. Callen serves as the representative of the Central District which means he is from the general area of the City of Morgantown.
-He first term began on January 1 of 2011.
+His first term began on January 1 of 2011.
 Commissioner Callen is a local attorney at law outside of his duties as Commissioner.
 He serves on various boards.

 The Commission is considered to be the employer of all county employees even those hired by another elected official.
 All employees are to be brought before the County Commission during a regular meeting for formal approval.

 Diane DeMedici has been employed by the Monongalia County Commission since 1975 and has served as their secretary, Administrative Assistant and currently holds the position of County Administrator.
 Her job is to manage the office on a daily basis, handle correspondence and requests from the press, liaison to the public, prepare draft budgets for the Commission’s review and approval and all other day to day operations.
 In addition, she serves as the secretary to the Abandoned and Dilapidated Property Enforcement Agency.

 Rennetta McClure is the Commission’s Grant Coordinator and Assistant County Administrator.
 She has been employed by the county since 1995 and handles all grants that pass through the office.
 All financial reports and requests for reimbursements are processed by Mrs. McClure.
 At the present time she is monitoring seventeen federal grants, nine state grants and three grants from other funding sources.
 Additional duties include assisting the Commissioners when necessary.